qitsuk/Angular-Pokemon-Trainer/README.md

 ### Executing the SPA

-* After running the npm install command, remain in your root directory and run "ng serve" in your terminal.
+* After running the npm install command, remain in your root directory and run "ng serve -o" in your terminal.
+The -o will open the SPA in your primary default browser.
+Alternatively, you could just run "ng serve" and navigate to http://localhost:4200 in you preferred browser.

 ### Online Deployment